MicrosoftLearning/mslearn-postgresql/Instructions/Labs/14-perform-extractive-and-abstractive-summarization.md

 In this task, you connect to the `rentals` database on your Azure Database for PostgreSQL server using the [psql command-line utility](https://www.postgresql.org/docs/current/app-psql.html) from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview).

-1. In the [Azure portal](https://portal.azure.com/), navigate to your newly created Azure Database for PostgreSQL flexible server.
+1. In the [Azure portal](https://portal.azure.com/), navigate to your newly created Azure Database for PostgreSQL - Flexible Server.

 2. In the resource menu, under **Settings**, select **Databases** select **Connect** for the `rentals` database.